adamdanisovszky/CredibleMind-Data-Manager-Task/README.md

 ○ This was my first time setting up a repo from scratch.

 # 2) Python Ingestion Script
-○ See "ingest.py" fole for the code.
+○ See "ingest.py" file for the code.

 ○ This code was performed entirely with the help of AI (Claude).